RSX / RSXJ Liquidation FAQ

 When will the liquidation period end?

-Ideally, the Funds will be terminated as soon as practicable after payment of the final liquidating distribution and redemption of all outstanding shares of the Funds.
-It is also possible that the Funds may be terminated if the Russian securities held by the Funds cease to represent valid interests in their issuers or after December 31, 2023 if so determined by the Board.
+The Funds will be terminated as soon as practicable after payment of the final liquidating distribution and redemption of all outstanding shares of the Funds.
+It is also possible that the Funds may be terminated if the Russian securities held by the Funds cease to represent valid interests in their issuers.

 Why didn’t the Funds distribute all of the cash holdings in the initial liquidating distribution?

-The initial liquidating distribution amount to shareholders is based on a pro-rata share of current liquid assets less a reserve to cover operating and liquidation expenses for an extended period.
+The initial liquidating distribution amount to shareholders was based on a pro-rata share of then current liquid assets less a reserve to cover operating and liquidation expenses for an extended period.
+The reserve was set at an amount intended to provide substantial flexibility for the Funds’ to remain in liquidation for an extended period of time.
 If, at any time prior to the Funds’ termination date, VanEck determines that legal, regulatory, or market developments have occurred so that the Funds may lawfully sell such securities and to convert the proceeds of those sales to U.S. dollars in certain types of transactions, such securities may be sold as soon as reasonably practicable consistent with seeking best execution.

 When will I receive my liquidating distribution?

-The Funds are expected to make an initial liquidating distribution to shareholders of a pro-rata share of current liquid assets, less a reserve to cover operating and liquidation expenses for an extended period.
-The initial distribution is expected to occur on or about January 12, 2023.
-This information is now posted on the website.
-The Funds are expected to make one or more liquidating distributions, although distributions may not occur.
+The Funds made an initial liquidating distribution to shareholders of a pro-rata share of current liquid assets, less a reserve to cover operating and liquidation expenses for an extended period.
+The initial distribution occurred on January 12, 2023.
+In addition, RSX made additional liquidating distributions on July 27, 2023 and September 29, 2023.
+The Funds may make additional liquidating distributions, although additional distributions may not occur.

 What will happen if market and regulatory conditions change so that the underlying stocks can be traded again?

 It is possible that the Funds may be able to sell some or all of their positions in Russian securities and depositary receipts and to convert the proceeds of those sales to U.S. dollars, although there can be no assurance that will occur.
 If it should become possible for the Funds to sell any Russian securities and depositary receipts and to convert the proceeds to U.S. dollars, the Funds will sell the securities and receipts when it is reasonable and practicable to do so.
-If VanEck determines that legal, regulatory, or market developments have occurred so that the Funds may lawfully sell such securities for a price greater than $0.00 and convert the proceeds of such sale to U.S. dollars which are freely available to the Fund and the investment adviser determines that there is sufficient liquidity to sell the securities, the Funds may sell such securities as soon as reasonably practicable consistent with seeking best execution.
+If VanEck determines that legal, regulatory, or market developments have occurred so that the Funds may lawfully sell such securities, the Funds may sell such securities as soon as reasonably practicable consistent with seeking best execution.
 The net proceeds of any sale will be distributed in one or more additional liquidating distributions within 60 days after their receipt (however, such distribution may be delayed if additional securities can be sold in that period, and such net proceeds combined into one distribution).

-The liquidation plan may also be amended or terminated by the Board in certain circumstances.
+The liquidation plan may also be amended or terminated by the Board of Trustees in certain circumstances.

 DISCLOSURES